professor-swansosj/Module-7-Companion/README.md

-# Module 7: Infrastructure as Code with Ansible
+# Module 7 Companion - Infrastructure as Code with Ansible

-**Software Defined Networking - Network Automation Course**
+## Software Defined Networking Course

-**Florida State College at Jacksonville**
+> **Master Infrastructure as Code!** This companion repository provides a progressive learning path for Infrastructure as Code using Ansible for network automation.
+You'll start with basic concepts and gradually build expertise through hands-on exercises with Cisco DevNet Sandbox devices.

+## 🎯 What You'll Practice

+Transform your network automation skills by learning Infrastructure as Code principles with Ansible.
+Build from basic concepts to advanced automation patterns that scale across enterprise environments.

-## Course Information
+## � Prerequisites

 - **Course**: Software Defined Networking (Network Automation)
 - **Level**: Senior Level
 - **Prerequisites**: Linux+, Introduction to Python, Cisco 1, 2, 3
 - **Module**: 7 - Infrastructure as Code with Ansible

-## Module Overview

-This companion repository provides a progressive learning path for Infrastructure as Code using Ansible for network automation.
-You'll start with basic concepts and gradually build expertise through hands-on exercises with Cisco DevNet Sandbox devices.

-## 🚀 Learning Path
+## 🗂 Learning Path

 **Follow these topics in order for the best learning experience:**

-### 📚 Learning Progression
+### Learning Progression

 **🎯 Start Here:** Complete each topic before moving to the next one.